Lizzy

 • Objective Lens Diameter: 42 mm

-• best to use: birding, outdoor sports, hunting
+• best to use: outdoor activities, but better on a tripod

 Pros